brettz9/eslint-plugin-privileges/README.md

     - [no-restricted-imports](https://eslint.org/docs/rules/no-restricted-imports) (or equivalents in `eslint-plugin-import`?)
     - [no-restricted-modules](https://eslint.org/docs/rules/no-restricted-modules) (or equivalents in `eslint-plugin-import`?)
     - https://github.com/mozilla/eslint-plugin-no-unsanitized
+    - Ensure passing:
+        - `--no-inline-config`
+        - `--no-eslintrc`
+        - When linting all one's repos, e.g., in a Home directory, ensure one has `--ignore-pattern="Desktop/**"` or own ignore file!
+        - If child ignores apply (doesn't appear they do), should also add `--no-ignore` (note that `--no-eslintrc` does not appear to reject `--config` per CLI doc page).
+    - Disallow `--exported` from --no-inline-config if not already (or change `no-undef`) if `var window` would cause the item to be ignored? ; note: can use `no-restricted-globals` to blacklist window, etc.
+    1. Get `no-restricted-properties` to work with nested properties (e.g., with a dot, such as `window.window` or `window['window']` so couldn't access `window.window.bad`)?
+Make special rule against `window.window` or permutations like `top.window`?
+    2. Request option to add **whitelist within `no-restricted-properties`**, so can permit certain properties on object otherwise blanket blacklisted.

 1. Secondary concerns
     1. Means of iteration